A Quantum Circuit That Diagnoses Why Classical AI Fails at Seizure Detection

 A classical classifier learns to accommodate polarity silently — it adjusts its decision boundary per patient during training.
 The A-Gate quantum circuit uses a fixed measurement basis.
 There is no accommodation.
 For a patient whose seizure states sit on the wrong side of that basis, the circuit outputs AUC below 0.5 — below random chance.
 That sub-chance result is not failure.
 It is a signal.
 It tells you exactly which side of the manifold that patient's seizures occupy.

-Polarity is intrinsic
+Polarity is a continuous strength

 Polarity is basis-dependent